Keto Rice Crispy Treats

 This post may contain affiliate links.
 See my disclosure policy.

-These keto rice crispy treats are a low carb take on the classic marshmallow treats!
-Made without sugar and without grains, I love how they need just 4 ingredients.
+These keto rice crispy treats are a low carb take on the classic marshmallow treats.
+Made without sugar or grains, I love that they only need 4 ingredients.

 Why I love this recipe